-Under Indiana law, a person commits theft when he or she "knowingly or intentionally " exerts "unauthorized control" over another person's property, with the intent to deprive the other person of the value or use of the property.
+Under Indiana law, a person commits theft by knowingly or intentionally "exerting unauthorized control" over another's property, with the intent to deprive the other person of the value or use of the property.
 (Ind.
-Code Ann. § 35-43-4-2.)
+Code Ann. § 35-43-4-2 (2020).)

-Indiana law also establishes advisory sentences for each level of felony offense.
+Indiana law also establishes advisory sentences for each level of a felony offense.
 An advisory sentence is a guideline sentence that a court may voluntarily consider, which falls midway between the minimum sentence and the maximum sentence for the offense.
 (Ind.
-Code Ann. § 35-50-2-1.3.)
+Code Ann. § 35-50-2-1.3 (2020).)

 Let's take a closer look at the different levels of theft-based offenses in the state of Indiana.

 The highest theft-level is a level 5 felony theft, which includes:

 A class 5 felony carries a fixed sentence term of one to six years' imprisonment and a fine up to $10,000.
 The advisory sentence is three years.

 A person commits a level 6 felony by doing any of the following:

 A conviction for a class 6 felony includes a fixed term of six months to two and a half years' incarceration (with an advisory sentence of one year) and a fine up to $10,000.